calizaT/RoboticsJourney/README.md

 ## Getting Started
+In Templates folder you will find a summary of each sessions as well as the templates to use in your project.
+The rest of the folders are project folders with the templates used for one specific folder.
-Explore the folders for each session, which contain documentation, code, and resources to support the learning journey.
+Explore it, you will find documentation, code, and resources to support the learning journey.
 Feel free to contribute as we embark on this exciting robotics adventure!